doctrine/orm/docs/en/reference/working-with-associations.rst

 The following example is an extension to the User-Comment example of this chapter.
-Suppose in our application a user is created whenever he writes his first comment.
+Suppose in our application a user is created whenever they write their first comment.
 In this case we would use the following code:

 .. code-block:: php